Bagan95/FadeFrameUI-WOTLK/README.md

 Under "Local" press on "Download ZIP"

-Extract the FadeFrameUI-main.zip or FadeFrameUI-1.X.X.zip file (depending where you download from) to your WoW folder where you have your addons installed "\Interface\AddOns"
+Extract the FadeFrameUI-WOTLK-main.zip file to your WoW folder where you have your addons installed "\Interface\AddOns"

-Make sure the addon folder you just downloaded is named FadeFrameUI and not FadeFrameUI-main or FadeFrameUI-1.X.X.zip, otherwise it will not show up ingame.
+Make sure the addon folder you just downloaded is named FadeFrameUI and not FadeFrameUI-WOTLK-main or FadeFrameUI-1.X.X.zip, otherwise it will not show up ingame.

 Should look like this: "\Interface\AddOns\FadeFrameUI"